nseddon/Phishing_versus_Legitimate_Sites/README.md

 We prepared our data according to the project constraints to separate our single data set into three.
 The first set contained 25 columns including the ID columns.
 The second set contained the remaining 25 columns including an ID column.
 Our third dataset contained the ID variable with the Class or independent variable.

+Using Jupyter Notebook, we used the SciKitLearn model.
+This allowed us to create our training and testing datasets, build the model, and produce the models needed to interpret the data.

 To conduct our machine learning training and testing datasets, we joined the first two sets to contain all of dependent data and the third set to contain our independent variable.
 We separated our testing using the traditional 75/25 training/testing split.

 ### Logisitical Regression Model